News and blog banners

 Use Heavy Chipboard for Pages

-Order chipboard sheets online or check your local craft store in various weights.
-65lb/250gsm and higher works great.
+Order chipboard sheets online or check your local craft store.
+Anything 250 gsm and higher works great for DIY.

 Own a Paper Trimmer